Warning: *privacy not included with this product

-What is the company’s known track record for protecting users’ data?
+What is the company’s known track record of protecting users’ data?

-In October, 2020, Amazon fired an employee for leaking customer email addresses to an unnamed third party.
-In November, 2018, Amazon suffered a data breach that caused customer names and email addresses to be disclosed on its webpage.
+In October 2020, Amazon fired an employee for leaking customer email addresses to an unnamed third party.

 Can this product be used offline?

-User friendly privacy information?
+User-friendly privacy information?

 Links to privacy information